pulsar-edit/pulsar-edit.github.io/docs/blog/20230501-Daeraxa-MayUpdate.md

 <img src="./assets/symbols-view.png"/>

 Symbol-based navigation in Pulsar currently depends on [ctags](https://ctags.io/).
 It's versatile and can be configured to support lots of different source code files, but it reads from disk and doesn't work well with files that have been modified a lot since the last save.
-It also doesn't work _at all_ on brand-new, unsaved files, or with languages that it hasn't been configured for.```
+It also doesn't work _at all_ on brand-new, unsaved files, or with languages that it hasn't been configured for.

-[@savetheclocktower] has been working on some improvements for this.
-For example, Tree-sitter parsers are quite good at this sort of code analysis, and can identify the important parts of a source code file with [a simple query file](https://tree-sitter.github.io/tree-sitter/code-navigation-systems).
+[@savetheclocktower] has been working on some improvements for this, for example for languages that have tree-sitter parsers, its job can be done much better - all it does is answer the question “what are the names and line numbers for important things like class and method definitions?”

-[Language servers](https://microsoft.github.io/language-server-protocol/) are another potential source of symbol information.
-Some language servers are even capable of supplying project-wide symbol information; this would improve other `symbol-view` responsibilities, like the “Go to Declaration” command.
+Currently this is being explored due to the ongoing work to upgrade to a modern implementation of `tree-sitter` but the eventual goal would be to move to a provider/consumer model like our `autocomplete-plus` package which would allow for much more flexibility, for example [language servers](https://microsoft.github.io/language-server-protocol/) are also potentially able to provide symbols, and on a project-wide basis - not just within a file.

-So to make steps towards achieving this, we'd refactor `symbols-view` to be just a generic UI for symbol navigation.
-We'd then package different “providers” of symbols as services for `symbols-view` to consume.
-This is very similar to how the `autocomplete-plus` package works.
+So to make steps towards achieving this we would need to work on `symbols-view` to be more generic and then update Pulsar and its packages to take advantage of the changes.

-This has the potential to really upgrade this functionality and make navigating files and projects far more intuitive.
-Once the work for the `tree-sitter` upgrades have been completed then we will hopefully have something more concrete to share on this feature.
+This has the potential to really upgrade the functionality and make navigating files and projects far more intuitive.
+It isn't ready just yet but don't worry, we will have more information to share on this feature in the coming weeks.

 ## CI Testing speed upgrade